Victorralp/loanhub/BRANDING_UPDATE.md

-# LoanHub Branding Update
+# Advance me Branding Update

-## ✅ Complete Rebranding to LoanHub
+## ✅ Complete Rebranding to Advance me

-The application has been fully rebranded from "Loan Management System" to **LoanHub** with your custom logo integrated throughout.
+The application has been fully rebranded from "LoanHub" to **Advance me** with your custom logo integrated throughout.

 ---